CollinCMU/CPS410-F19-Team04/README.md

 ## Key Users

-Our primary users of this software will be teens and adults over 14 years old.
-Our target platform is PC.
+PC gamers over the age of 14.

-## 5 Key Features
+## Key Features

-Our game will have multiple levels
+Our game has 4 unique and exciting levels

-We plan on having powerups or upgrades
+Functioning Main Menu, Level Select, Options Menu

-We will have a compelling story
+Tricky platforming challenges

-Our game will be focused on platforming with light puzzle and combat elements
+Hazards in the form of spikes and bottomless pits

-Our game will have an exciting ending
+Fully animated player character